25 Holiday Gifts to Make from your Garden

-Dried herb gifts from the garden
+Dried herb gifts

 During the late part of summer, when the herbs are going nutso producing and spilling out of every space in the garden, grab a pair of scissors and cut as much as you can.
 Bundle them up with string and hang them in your pantry to dry.
 Click here to see how to dry herbs.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 Once your herbs are dry, remove them from their stems and package them up in cellophane bags or mason jars.
 It’s super simple to do by just rubbing the stems between your hands over an open paper sack or cookie sheet.

 Let the crumbles fall and gather them up.
 You can compost the stems or throw them in your soup stock for extra flavor.
 Make cute tags for your bags of herbs and as easy as that, you have some gorgeous gifts from the garden.

 You could also gather bunches of herbs and tie them.
 Then you can arrange them on a wreath and give that as a wonderfully fragrant and beautiful garden gift.